-Hence, similar to Jordan et al. (1988, 1989) and Meador et al. (1992), we find a positive correlation between the number of authors per institution and the productivity of institutions measured in IDEAS scores.
+Hence, similar to Jordan et al. (1988, 1989) and Meador et al. (1992), we find a positive correlation between the number of authors per institution and the performance of institutions measured in IDEAS scores.
 However, this positive relationship is decreasing with the number of authors per institution.
-Obviously, the causal effect could go in both directions.
+Obviously, the causality could go in both directions.
 Better institutions could attract more funding and could therefore also hire more scholars.
 Alternatively, a higher number of academics per institution could result in more interaction between them and could lead to better and more output.
 Identifying the causal direction thus requires further research.
+Also, the IDEAS score is an aggregate measure.
+Therefore, it can not be used to estimate how citations, quality, and number